clstith/clstith.github.io/_pages/about.md

   - /about.html
 ---

 I earned my Ph.D. in Mathematics at the University of Michigan in 2025 studying black hole formation and mathematical physics.
 My advisor was Lydia Bieri.
-I'm currently a Research ML Scientist at [Layer 6](https://layer6.ai/).
+I'm currently a Research Machine Learning Scientist at [Layer 6](https://layer6.ai/).

 ### Research interests: